-- (1) All time and expenses submitted must be incurred only for work authorized by the Plaintiffs' Steering Committee. - (2) These Time and Expense Guidelines are intended for all activities performed and expenses incurred by counsel that relate to matters common to all claimants in MDL 1657. - (3) Time and expense submissions must be submitted on the forms prepared by Plaintiffs' Liaison Counsel (PLC) and approved by the Court.
-The forms may be obtained from PLC or from the Court's website. - (4) Plaintiffs' Liaison Counsel has retained and the Court approves the retention of Philip Garrett, CPA, of the accounting firm of Wegmann-Dazet to assist and provide accounting services to Plaintiffs' Liaison Counsel, the Plaintiff's Steering Committee, and the Court in MDL 1657.
-Wegmann-Dazet will be assisting in compiling submissions and will provide reports to Plaintiff's Liaison Counsel who shall file them with the Court on a monthly basis.
+- (1) All time and expenses submitted must be incurred only for work authorized in advance by the Plaintiffs' Steering Committee. - (2) These Time and Expense Guidelines are intended for all activities performed and expenses incurred by counsel that relate to matters common to all claimants in MDL 2047.
+Further, any claimants' counsel that may at a later date, seek reimbursement or compensation for common benefit time and expenses (including any state court counsel) shall comply with these guidelines and any submission by such counsel shall be in accordance with this Pre-Trial Order.

+- (3) Plaintiffs' Liaison Counsel has retained and the Court approves the retention of Philip Garrett, CPA ("PG"), to assist and provide accounting services to Plaintiffs' Liaison Counsel, the Plaintiff's Steering Committee, and the Court in MDL 2047.
+PG will be assisting in compiling submissions and will provide reports to Plaintiff's Liaison Counsel who shall submit them with the Court on a monthly basis.
 These reports will include both time and expenses and will summarize, with back-up detail, the submissions of all firms.
-Submission of time and expense records to Wegmann-Dazet and the Court shall be considered as if filed under seal. - (5) Time and expense submissions must be submitted timely, on a monthly basis, to Plaintiffs' Liaison Counsel, Russ M. Herman, c/o Herman, Herman, Katz & Cotlar, L.L.P., 820 O'Keefe Avenue, New Orleans,

-Louisiana 70113, (504) 581-4892, Fax: (504) 561-6024, e-mail: VioxxMDL@hhkc.com so they can be compiled and submitted to Wegmann-Dazet and the Court.
-It is therefore essential that each firm, on a monthly basis, timely submit its records for the preceding month.

-- (6) All submissions shall be transmitted electronically or in hard copy to Plaintiffs' Liaison Counsel.
-If hard copy submissions are made, an original and one duplicate copy must be provided. - (7) The first submission is due on June 15, 2005 and should include all time through May 31, 2005.
-Thereafter, time records shall be submitted on the 15th of each month and shall cover the time period through the end of the preceding month.
+Submission of time and expense records to PG and the Court shall be considered as if submitted under seal. - (4) Time and expense submissions must be submitted timely, on a monthly basis, to PG electronically at the website set up to handle time/billing submissions "GarrettCo-CCMS.com."
+It is essential that each firm, on a monthly basis, timely submit its records for the preceding month.
+All submissions shall be certified by a senior partner in each firm attesting to the accuracy and correctness of the submission. - (5) The first submission is due on September 15, 2009 and should include all time and expense through August 31, 2009.
+Thereafter, time and expense records shall be submitted on the 15^{th} of each month and shall cover the time period through the end of the preceding month.
+Any time or expense records submitted more than six (6) months in arrears may not be considered or included in any compilation of time or expense calculation and shall be disallowed, except for good cause shown and with Court approval.